kernelmachine/kernelmachine.github.io.archive/_posts/2016-12-28-Introducing-Utah.md

 #### Functional interface to transform data

 Transformations are composable, repeatable, and readable.
-This can be a real boon in preventing pipeline jungles that are hard to parse.

 #### Iterator adapter implementations for performance and laziness